-Xray takes these Amazon results to pull out as much data as there is about the listings you’ve just searched.
+Xray examines these Amazon results to pull out as much data as there is about the listings you’ve just searched.
 It does this through its Chrome extension, which can be found when you click on the blue icon located at the top right of the screen.
 The blue icon is the Helium 10 extension.
 Xray is the latest tool in the pop-up box.

 A look inside Xray

 Clicking on the Xray extension pops up a box that’s categorized into: